 SRG will ensure a large number of specially trained and equipped employees are available on short notice in response to any event with a potential to require crowd control.
 Such events may include parades, athletic events, public demonstrations, and man-made or natural disasters.
 SRG will enhance public safety and reduce duplication of effort during crowd control events.

 Members of SRG are expected to protect participants of a protest exercising their First Amendment rights.
+The agency will place only those limitations and restrictions on demonstrations necessary to maintain public safety and order and to the degree possible, facilitate unrestricted commerce and freedom of movement.
 Operations conducted by SRG will be reflective of the HCSO core values despite the potential for chaos presented by large crowds.

-The SRG Commander oversees the functions of the SRG, at the direction of the Marine Tactical Operations Commander, and may appoint another SRG member the responsibility to oversee these functions.
+B. The SRG Commander oversees the functions of the SRG, at the direction of the Marine Tactical Operations Commander, and may appoint another SRG member with the responsibility to oversee these functions.

 The SRG Commander may remove or suspend any member from SRG duty or membership at any time it is determined to be in the best interest of the HCSO or the affected employee.

-- Failing to respond to a call out without appropriate justification as determined by the SRG Commander,
+2. Failing to respond to a call out without appropriate justification as determined by the SRG Commander;

-- Misuse of, or improper care for equipment, or
+3. Misuse of, or improper care for equipment; or

 Completion of the basic SRG training course is required to join SRG.

-- Failure to attend an SRG training cycle will be reviewed on a case-by-case basis by the SRG Commander, to determine whether the member should be allowed to remain in SRG.
+D. Failure to attend an SRG training cycle will be reviewed on a case-by-case basis by the SRG Commander to determine whether the member should be allowed to remain in SRG.